e27182/nRF52832_pesky/README.md

 ##TODO

+0. Update this readme with video from MD 6.12 example
 1. Polish adapted version of Motion Driver 6.12 example
 2. Add BLE stack (SoftDevice 132) to all examples
 3. Adapt some simple HID device example